KziolkowskiWx/AMSASpy/README.md

 # AMSASpy
 A scratched together program to run like AMSAS at home!

-This program is designed for Python 3.XX.
+Requirements:

+Python 3.6 or higher
+Pandas

-This is designed to be ran in a terminal window.
+Data is grabbed from http://weather.rap.ucar.edu/surface/.
+The program is designed to be ran in a terminal window.
 It will retrieve and display METARS when passed an identifer.
-Eg.
+Eg,

 >> cywg